MyPureCloud/developer-center-blog/source/2022-07-29-intro-aws-eventbridge/index.md

 ```

 ### Create the Cloudwatch Log group
-Next, we must create the Cloudwatch log watch group to hold the Genesys Cloud audit events passed to the Amazon EventBridge.
+Next, create the Cloudwatch log watch group to hold the Genesys Cloud audit events passed to the Amazon EventBridge.
 To create this log group, we use the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs "Goes to the AWS Provider page") on the Terraform website.

 ```
 resource "aws_cloudwatch_log_group" "audit_log_events" {